Waiting for news, families of Israeli hostages share their loved ones' lives and dreams

 The pair had been sending updates as the trip progressed and were enjoying “this really special mom and daughter time together,” Meir Hecht said.

-The family hasn't heard from either mother or daughter since a week ago, after Hamas launched an unprecedented surprise attack.
-The community in their suburb north of Chicago fears they are among roughly 150 people abducted by Hamas militants.
+The family hasn't heard from either mother or daughter after Hamas launched the unprecedented surprise attack.
+The community in their suburb north of Chicago fears they are among at least 199 people abducted by Hamas militants, according to Israel.

 “We received this terrible news that Judith and her daughter Natalie are missing and apparently were most likely taken as hostages to Gaza,” Hecht said.
 “It feels like our community has been violated.”